carpentries/instructor-training/learners/checkout.md

 and then you and everyone else taking part in the session will give feedback on your teaching.
 You will be asked to give feedback on yourself as well as on others;
-your Trainer will likely recommend a feedback structure using two axes of positive vs. constructive and content vs. presentation, just as you have done during this workshop.
+your Trainer will likely recommend a feedback structure using two axes of positive vs. constructive and content vs. presentation, just as you have done during this training.

 ### Languages Other than English